austinreadhoff/rolladex/project.md

 ---

 ## Low Priority Backlog and Stray Thoughts, in no particular order
+- gm: implement safe save tracking (it was bugged and I couldn't be arsed to fix it)
+- Game/Character nomenclature in menus and save/load flows
+- Grey out Save menu options on landing page
 - gm: soundtrack categories
 - gm: soundtrack reordering
 - gm: dice roller terminal-like "up" functionality